Photographer: W. Bulach

 Shark Bay Physical Description

-First of all, the magnificent Shark Bay covers a respectable area.
-That’s because it covers an area of roughly 3,200,000 acres (1,3000,000 ha).
-Furthermore, the fantastic site also has an average depth measuring about 30 ft (9 m).
+The magnificent Shark Bay covers a respectable area.
+That’s because it includes an area of roughly 3,200,000 acres (1,3000,000 ha).
+The fantastic site also has an average depth measuring about 30 ft (9 m).
 It remains further divided by multiple shallow banks.
-Also, its boundaries contain numerous small islands and peninsulas.
-Many limestone cliffs also overlook the bay.

-In addition, roughly 10,000 years ago cyanobacteria started building up stromatolites in the southern section of Shark Bay.
 This section of the bay, commonly known as Hamelin Pool, further holds the most abundant and diverse collection of stromatolites on Earth.
-Finally, evidence suggests that these stromatolites may have also evolved a form of chlorophyll unlike anything else on earth.
+Amazingly, evidence suggests that these stromatolites may have also evolved a form of chlorophyll unlike anything else on earth.

 Shark Bay Location, Flora, and Fauna

-Its location and nature serve tomake it an area of extreme zoological importance to the world.
+Its location and nature additionally serve to make it an area of extreme zoological importance to the world.
 The climate and prevalence of seagrass make it a primary breeding and feeding ground for many species.
-Nearly 10,000 dugongs call the Bay home.
-This equals roughly 13% of all dugongs on the planet.
+This alone makes it a region of vital importance.

-Additionally, more than 230 known species of birds also live in the beautiful bay.
-Furthermore, more than 150 recognized separate types of reptiles also reside within the confines of Shark Bay.
-Not only that, but a known total of 26 types of mammals also make their home there.
-All of these rank as threatened species.
+Nearly 10,000 dugongs call the bay home.
+This equals roughly 13% of all dugongs on the planet!
+More than 230 known species of birds also live in the beautiful bay.
+More than 150 recognized separate types of reptiles also reside within the confines of Shark Bay.

-Sediment and fragments of discarded shells also built up in beds over time.
+Sediment and fragments of discarded shells also gradually built up in beds over time.
 This inexorable action actually succeeded in raising the floor of the bay, causing it to be as shallow as it is.
 Several hundred types of fish live in the waters of the bay, as well.
-These draw huge numbers of rays and sharks, hence the name of the bay.

-Finally, the magnificent Shark Bay also serves as the single largest nesting site for two species of endangered sea turtle.
-Two species of whales even use the bay as a gathering spot, during their migrations.
+Impressively, two species of whales even use the bay as a gathering spot during their migrations.
 All of these factors, and countless others, serve to make the location the true marvel of Nature that it is.
+It’s also why it needs our concerted efforts to preserve it.

 Features Sharing Its Region